DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### Which of these statements about GHO’s interest rate is accurate?

-- [x]  It will be set by the AaveDAO initially
+- [x]  It will be set by the Aave DAO initially
-- [ ]  The rates determined by AaveDAO will be final and cannot be changed
+- [ ]  The rates determined by Aave DAO will be final and cannot be changed
-- [x]  It will be stable rate as opposed to variable rate, can be adapted to market conditions
+- [x]  It will be stable rate, it can be changed
 - [x]  The rates can be altered based on the community and governance

 Hint: noHint

-Explanation: Interest rate will be set by the AaveDAO initially, It will be stable rate as opposed to variable rate, can be adapted to market conditions.
+Explanation: Interest rate will be set by the Aave DAO initially, It will be stable rate as opposed to variable rate, can be adapted to market conditions.
 The rates can be altered based on the community and governance

 Sub Topics: aave-gho